 - Choose which version of the code to keep and resolve the conflict.

-When we try to merge this PR, we have to resolve the conflicts between this new PR and what already exists in the
+When we try to merge the second PR, we have to resolve the conflicts between this new PR and what already exists in the

 We can resolve the conflict by choosing which content (current